GrumpyCockatiel/Raydreams.Atlas/README.md

 There's no warranty with this code and you use it at your own risk.
 It has not been rigorously tested.
 If you spot an issue, let me know.

+## Background

+Mongo charges you simply for up time on their clusters.
+It's running, you get charged.
+Even worse, while you can pause a cluster manually from the Dashboard UI, you cannot setup a schedule like you can like on AWS, Azure and I'm sure probably Google.
+I guess Mongo didn't get the memo.

+So if you want to save some money on your Atlas deployments for non-production environments, why not setup your own scheduler.

 ## Description

 The `AtlasManager.cs` and `AtlasObjects.cs` files are the only fiiles you need to use this.
 I've included some other convenience functions for demo purposes.